AhmedElsaadany10/Ordering-System/README.md

 ### Admin:
 - There is only one admin.
 - The admin can add and update products (through the API only).
+- has two sections
+    #### Poducts
+      - Create New Product
+      - Edit Existing Product
+      - Delete Product
+      - View All Customers Who Added This Product to Their Orders

+    #### Customers
+      - View All Orders Placed by a Specific Customer

 ## Technology Stack